-Brides: wondering how to wear a garter?
+Are you wondering how to wear a garter?
 Not just how to wear it, but the right way to pair it with a tossing garter and what leg to put it on?
 You’ve come to the right place!
-In this post, we’ll talk about how to wear a garter, how to measure for a wedding garter, and tell you which leg the garter is supposed to go on.
+In this post, we’ll talk about how to wear a garter, how to measure for a wedding garter, and which leg the garter is supposed to go on.
 We’ll also chat about whether you really need to do a garter toss at your wedding and suggest an alternate.
 And while we’re at it, we’ll inspire you with the hottest handmade wedding garters of the season from Love + Peony.
 Enjoy!

 How to Wear a Garter

 If you’re like most brides, besides wondering how to wear a garter, you’ve probably been wondering how garters became so popular, or even what kind of garter you should buy.
 While the wedding garter is an old tradition, it is still an essential bridal accessory.

 For years, the wedding garter was pretty simple: a white or ivory elastic band and, maybe, a bit of ribbon.
 Today garters are incredibly detailed and custom; you can find any kind of garter you can imagine in different colors, sizes, styles, themes, etc. Many brides choose to wear a garter with an heirloom accent to honor a lost loved one.
 For example, a small piece of vintage lace from your grandmother’s wedding dress can be incorporated into your garter design as a sweet homage.

 Where is the wedding garter worn?